 In evaluating how to define the City for financial reporting purposes, management has considered all potential component units.
 The decision to include a potential component unit in the reporting entity was made by applying the criteria set forth in accounting principles generally accepted in the United States of America.
 The basic, but not the only criterion for including a potential component unit within the reporting entity, is the governing body's ability to exercise oversight responsibility.
 The most significant manifestation of this ability is financial interdependency.
-Other manifestations of the ability to exercise oversight responsibility include, but are not limited to, the selection of governing authority, the designation of management, the ability to significantly influence operations, and accountability for fiscal matters.
+Other manifestations of the ability to exercise oversight responsibility to exercise oversight responsibility to exercise oversight responsibility to significantly influence operations, and accountability for fiscal matters.
 The other criterion used to evaluate potential component units for inclusion or exclusion from the reporting entity is the existence of special financing relationships, regardless of whether the City is able to exercise oversight responsibilities.
 Based upon the application of these criteria, the City has no component unit.